VAGAScom/deadly_serious/README.md

 ### Simple Usage

-Create a class that will orchestrate the pipeline:
+Create a simple script that defines and runs a pipeline:

 ```ruby
 #!/usr/bin/env ruby